-Under the terms of VistaGen California's contract research organization arrangement with CRL related to the development of AV-101, we incurred expenses of \$50,400 and \$11,200 for the three month periods ended June 30, 2016 and 2015, respectively.
-Total interest expense, including amortization of note discount, on the notes payable to CHC and CRL was \$28,200 for the three month period ended June 30, 2015.
+Under the terms of our contract research arrangement with CRL related to the development of AV-101, we incurred expenses of \$128,200 and \$50,400 for the three months ended June 30, 2017 and 2016, respectively.
+We anticipate periodic expenses for CRO services from CRL related to Phase 2 development of AV-101 will increase in future periods.